zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-rainbow.md

 # Dapper.Rainbow Library

 ## Overview

-Dapper.Rainbow is a small library which contains an abstract class that you can add to your project and use as a base class for your Dapper classes to provide CRUD operations, such as inserting, deleting, updating and getting records.
+**Dapper.Rainbow** is a small library that contains an abstract class that you can add to your project and use as a base class for your Dapper classes to provide CRUD operations, such as inserting, deleting, updating, and getting records.

 - Get
 - Insert